-Here at RMS Omega, we talk about how we provide “the total solution.”
+At RMS Omega, we talk about how we provide “the total solution.”
 But what does that really mean?

-It means we want to provide you everything you need – not just a product, but a solution to your current and future challenges.
-Rather than sell you a box containing a mobile computer or a piece of hardware and have you figure out what to do with it, we can provide you with software applications to best suit your need, configure your devices with the software and system requirements for your network and then make sure the entire solution works flawlessly.
+It means we want to provide you with everything you need – not just a product, but a solution to your current and future challenges.
+Rather than sell you a box containing a mobile computer or a piece of hardware and have you figure out what to do with it, we can provide you with software applications to best suit your needs, configure your devices with the software and system requirements for your network and then make sure the entire solution works flawlessly.
 Our customers love this because if they have any questions or need additional help with their system, they have one point of contact – RMS Omega!
 We also offer free help desk phone support for all of the devices we sell.

-Our team of experts will make sure your solution will work to the best of its ability by providing value added services and on-going support.
+Our team of experts will make sure your solution will work to the best of its ability by providing value-added services and ongoing support.
 One of our most popular services includes our various wireless services.
 It is important to ensure your wireless system is optimized for the best possible coverage so your devices and everything else on your network will work the way they’re intended to.